Table of contents

 Subject: This will be the subject of the e-mail that is sent.
-The subject will be the first thing your respondents see when they receive the e-mail in their inbox, so be creative and try to capture the respondents interest with this short subject.
+The subject will be the first thing your respondents see when they receive the e-mail in their inbox, so be creative and try to capture the respondents’ interest.

-Sender: You will need to specify what e-mail adress should be used for the e-mail.
-There will need to be an e-mail adress connected to the sendout, or the e-mail will not be sent.
+Sender: You will need to specify what e-mail address should be associated with the e-mail you send.
+There will need to be an e-mail address connected to the sendout, or the e-mail will not be sent.

-There are a couple of different formats for you to enter the sender adress, depending on how you want the sender to be presented for the respondents.
+There are a couple of different formats in which you can enter the sender address, depending on how you want the sender to be presented for the respondents:

 - Netigate <email@example.com>

-The sender will be firstname.lastname@example.org and will be displayed as that when the respondents view the e-mail in their inbox.
-This method has no specific presentation added which means it will be displaying the e-mail adress directly.
+The sender will be email@example.com and will be displayed as such when the respondents view the e-mail in their inbox.
+This method has no specific presentation added which means it will be displaying the e-mail address directly.

-We recommend you to have a short introduction to the survey in this e-mail text.
-For example what the survey is about, why you are doing the survey and approximately how long it will take to complete the survey.
+We recommend that you include a short introduction to the survey in this e-mail text.
+For example, what the survey is about, why you are doing the survey and approximately how long it will take to complete.

 Important: In order to have a working survey link in your e-mail you will need to have [[LINK]] somewhere inside the e-mail text.
 Should you remove the link from the mail text ([[LINK]]) you can easily retrieve it by clicking the “Survey Link” button in the upper right corner of the HTML toolbar.

-To insert the link: First select the area in the email text in which you want to insert it, click the button “Survey Link” and it will it be added to your email text.
+To insert the link: First select the place in the e-mail text where you want to insert it, click the button “Survey Link” and then it will it be added to your e-mail text.

-The option called “Include an opt-out link in e-mail” will add a text with and another link in the mail.
-When this link is clicked by the resondent, that person e-mail adress will be added to an account wide block list.
-This results in a block of any future mails to that specific e-mail adress.
+The option called “Include an opt-out link in e-mail” will add the option for respondents to unsubscribe.
+When this link is clicked by the respondent, their e-mail address will be added to an account-wide block list.
+This results in a block of any future mail to that specific e-mail address.

-At the bottom of the page you will find the Scheduling of your sendout.
+At the bottom of the page you will find the Scheduling details for your sendout.
 Here you need to set a date and time when the mail will be sent.
 You can also create reminders.
 You can add several reminders in advance, if you wish.

 How to set up/edit the reminder

-Click “Continue” in the bottom right corner to save your e-mail and proceed to the “Respondents“ tab to add e-mail adresses to your sendout.
+Click Continue in the bottom right corner to save your e-mail and proceed to the Respondents tab to add e-mail addresses to your sendout.

-In the respondents tab you will add all e-mail adresses that should receive your e-mail sendout.
+In the respondents tab you will add all e-mail addresses that should receive your e-mail sendout.
 There are three different ways of adding recipients to the mailing.